bamps53/ahc-agent/docs/development.md

 ## Running Linters and Tests

+## Environment Variables

+-   `AHCAGENT_LLM_LOGGING_DISABLED`: If set to `true`, disables logging of LLM API calls.
+This is useful for development and testing to prevent cluttering the workspace with log files.
+By default, logging is enabled.

 Before committing or pushing changes, and especially before a release, ensure all checks pass.

 - **Run Linters (Ruff)**: